 Family, Elders and community are always the best source of information when working with Aboriginal children and young people.
 It is essential that cultural generalisations are avoided, and individual and unique significant cultural customs are always explored in the cultural planning process.

 - Why do I need to do a Cultural Plan for Aboriginal children?

-For Aboriginal children and young people, his or her family, community, clan, traditions and customs are integral to the development of their sense of identity and overall wellbeing.
+For Aboriginal children and young people, their family, community, clan, traditions and customs are integral to the development of their sense of identity and overall wellbeing.
 Connection to community and culture have a significant impact on a child or young person’s social, emotional, health, educational and psychological development and help shape their journey into adulthood as strong, resilient and connected people.

-The cultural plan ensures that every Aboriginal or Torres Strait Islander child in out of home care retains his or her connections to family, community and culture by mapping out an individualised plan that captures key cultural information about the child or young person and ensures that the child’s culture is acknowledged, nurtured, supported and strengthened.
+The cultural plan ensures that every Aboriginal or Torres Strait Islander child in out of home care retains their connections to family, community and culture by mapping out an individualised plan that captures key cultural information about the child or young person and ensures that the child’s culture is acknowledged, nurtured, supported and strengthened.

 - Where can I get Aboriginal resources for children to help them learn about their culture?

 Connecting a child to their family group, mob, clan group and traditional country is a key to helping them learn about their culture.
 The best resource for information is always the child’s parent/s, grandparents and extended family.
 Respectfully engaging family members is always the first and most important step of the child’s cultural journey.
 Whenever possible, family members should control and navigate the child’s cultural journey, and an Elder from the child’s family or local community should be a key informant for a child’s cultural plan.

 Where family cannot be consulted, contacting the local Aboriginal Co-operative, community centre or land council connected to the child’s mob, can connect you with extended family members, Elders and relevant cultural information.